o3de/o3de.org/content/docs/userguide/cloud-canvas-overview.md

+description: ' Learn how &cloud; can help you use the power of the &AWS; cloud. '
+slug: cloud-canvas-overview
+title: '&cloud; Overview'
+---
 # Cloud Canvas Overview<a name="cloud-canvas-overview"></a>

 Cloud Canvas helps you manage cloud resources and connect your game with the AWS cloud\.
 Understanding its concepts will benefit anyone on your team who interacts with the cloud\-connected components of your game, including designers, programmers, and testers\.